 Children have no need to be bored anymore because the screen can instantly fill their minds with excitement.
 But it’s addictive and in the long term will not help them.

 Now my childhood had lots of boring days, however, boredom is actually necessary for children’s brains to learn to be creative.
 It is the passive ‘feed me constant entertainment’ which is the real problem affecting our children’s development.

 We need to get kids engaged more with nature and the world outside, the problem is how.
 If you have a small urban back garden, how do you create a garden your kids will love.

 We were all children once, we just have to remember how we played.
 It is how children still play now albeit electronically.
 They still run and jump, hide, play ‘bang-bang you’re dead’ games, make forts and dens.
 Kids still have imaginary friends, it’s just this is increasingly a virtual experience.

-The garden then needs to have places where the child can do all these activities (or some at least) for real.
-Bring a little excitement back in the garden, but to compete with electronic excitement, we need a bit of risk and danger.
+The garden then needs to have places where the child can do all these activities for real.
+Bring a little excitement back in the garden.
+But in order to compete with electronic excitement, we need a bit of risk and danger.

 The point is it didn’t need to be an expensive playground.
 In fact makeshift and made by Mum and Dad IS what made it fantastic!

 My brother and I did fall out of the tree, but only because we tried hanging off it like Tarzan.
 We learned Tarzan could only swing through the trees in films and not in real life.
 I survived, as did my brother!